-

 Remove the tins from the oven, remove the beans and parchment or paper and leave to cool before filling.

-Note: The quantity of pastry given here is also enough for two 23-cm/9-inch round pies.
-Halve or double the quantity according to your requirements.
+Note: The quantity of pastry given here is also enough for two 9-inch (23-cm) round pies.
+Halve or double the quantity according to requirements.

 Prepare the Tart:

-Pour 18 fl oz (500 ml) water and the wine into a saucepan.
+Pour 18 fl oz (500 ml) of water and the wine into a saucepan.

-Stud the onion with the cloves, add to the pan and bring to the boil.
+Stud the onion with the cloves, add to the pan and bring to a boil.

-Add the fish and cook over a low heat for about 20 minutes.
+Add the cod fish and cook over a low heat for about 20 minutes.

 Remove the cod with a fish slice and boil the stock to reduce slightly, then set aside.

-Sprinkle the cod with the marjoram, thyme and parsley, and season with pepper.
+Sprinkle the cod with the marjoram, thyme, and parsley.

 Melt the butter in a frying pan, add the mushrooms and cook over a low heat, stirring occasionally, for about 10 minutes.